rfvgyhn/min-ed-launcher/README.md

 * **Auto-restart**

   Automatically restart your game.
 This can be useful if you're [grinding] for manufactured engineering materials.
 Off by default.
-This feature isn't supported on the Epic platform.
-  See the [Min-Launcher-Specific] section for more details.
+For the Epic platform, this feature requires either [Legendary] or [Heroic].
+See the [Epic accounts and the /restart feature] section for more details.

 * **Multi-Account**